 Building The Ultimate Vivarium

-After understanding how to build a paludarium and designing all pieces, I gathered my supplies and began constructing.
+After understanding how to build a paludarium and designing all pieces, I gathered my supplies and began constructing them.
 The goal was to build this tank within a reasonable budget and at a pace that allowed my passion to tackle this massive project to last!

 - 55 Gallon Bow Front Aquarium Tank – I think you could design this project with any style/size tank, but for this tutorial, I will use my metrics.